dennyshin/A/README.md

 Microsoft .NET Framework Version 4.8.03752

 ## Cube and Plane
-By default, Camera and Directional Lights are made
+By default, Main Camera and Directional Lights are already made

 In the Hierarchy:
 right-click -> 3D Object -> Plane